MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ### Share files with a Dynamics 365 Remote Assist HoloLens user

+> [!NOTE]
+> Dynamics 365 Remote Assist follows Teams policies for sharing files.
+If your Teams policies are configured to prevent file sharing, users won't be able to share files with each other.

 Use one of the following methods to share files with a Dynamics 365 Remote Assist HoloLens user:

 - In the Mixed Reality toolbar, select **Add file** (![Graphic showing the insert files icon.](media/insert-document-button.png)) to share a file from OneDrive or your computer.
 The file will be uploaded in your personal OneDrive and permissions to access that single file will be granted to call participants.